sancun789/animal-game/readme.md

 memory card
 ====

-You should choose the same two aniaml pictures by clicking the card and you will get one score, when you get 18 scores, you win.
+You should choose the same two aniaml pictures by clicking the card and you will get one score.
+When you get 8 scores, you win.